Kevin Wright (Australian footballer)

 Kevin Wright (19 February 1933 – 3 October 2003) was an Australian rules footballer who played for Fitzroy in the Victorian Football League (VFL).

 Wright was used initially in the midfield, either as a centre, rover or wingman.
 Towards the end of his career he played more as a forward after establishing himself with a six-goal haul in the opening round of the 1958 VFL season.
 He kicked 43 in 1959 to top Fitzroy's goal-kicking and was their most prolific forward again the following season with 36 goals.
+He played as number 13.

 Wright moved to the Dandenong Football Club in the Victorian Football Association in 1962, and served there as captain-coach until 1964; he led the club to a Division 2 premiership in 1962, and kicked six goals in the grand final.
 After leaving Dandenong, Wright returned to Fitzroy where he became a director.
 He also spent a season, in 1972, as non-playing coach of Preston.